InnoDB Recovery Modes

 The XtraDB/InnoDB recovery mode is a mode used for recovering from emergency situations.
+You should ensure you have a backup of your database before making changes in case you need to restore it.
 The innodb_force_recovery server system variable sets the recovery mode.
 A mode of 0 is normal use, while the higher the mode, the more stringent the restrictions.
 Higher modes incorporate all limitations of the lower modes.

 The recovery mode should never be set to a value other than zero except in an emergency situation.